 One may believe that certain activities of banks, such as lending to small firms, should be subsidized by the government because market frictions keep these activities at artificially low levels.
 Such subsidies, however, should be directed precisely to the targeted activities.
 A blanket subsidy to bank borrowing would merely provide banks with artificially cheap funding, which they can use at their discretion, making any investment they find attractive.
-The cheap funds may not actually go to the loans that the economy needs, and instead the borrowing itself makes banks more fragile, exposes the economy to substantial risks, and distorts banks' investment decisions, giving them incentives to take excessive risk in their investments or to under-invest in relatively safe but worthy loans because bankers do not find them to have enough upside.
+As noted in the discussion of Flawed Claim 18, the cheap funds may not actually go to any loans that the economy might need.
+Instead, the borrowing itself makes banks more fragile, exposes the economy to substantial risks, and distorts banks' investment decisions, giving them incentives to take excessive risk in their investments or to under-invest in relatively safe but worthy loans because bankers do not find them to have enough upside.73 that is likely to exceed the industry's ability to pay through a levy.
+As of this writing, this problem is stil being kicked down the road.

-The size of the subsidies is not known but there is broad agreement that they are substantial.
-Measuring their size is difficult even for explicit the explicit subsidies involved in
+The size of the subsidies is not known but there is broad agreement that they are substantial.74 Measuring their size is difficult even for explicit the explicit subsidies involved in